schlumpfling42/svelte-bootstrap-firebase-template/documentation/SetupTheProject.md

 ## Create a Svelte project
 [Here are the setup steps](./SvelteInit.md)

+## Start up Visual Studio Code (or short VSCode)
-Next open up VSCode and select the folder the project was created in.
+Start Visual Studio Code.
+Once it's started click on File -> Open Folder and select the folder the project was created in.

 ![Initial project files](./InitialProjectFiles.png)